-What do you need for breastfeeding?
-I’m sharing my favorite breastfeeding product essentials and sharing about my struggles.
+I’m sharing my favorite breastfeeding struggles and product essentials.
 Pin it here.

 Spoiler alert, breastfeeding is not as simple as it seems it should be.
 It’s the most unnatural, natural thing.
 And to be totally honest, I was bleeding by the night I got home from the hospital.
 I’ll never forget my new little newborn spitting up my blood after a feeding.
 I felt like an awful mom – did I just make my baby part-cannibal?!

 Disclosures: This post contains Amazon affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Your cost does not change.
 This post was not created in partnership with any product or brand.

 Breastfeeding Isn’t That Easy

 I met with the lactation consultant twice in the hospital, and my sister gave me a hands-on tutorial the day I came home.
 All I could think was, “I GET IT.
 WIDE OPEN MOUTH.
 GOOD LATCH.
 I UNDERSTAND A TEXTBOOK LATCH BUT CLEARLY MY NEWBORN DID NOT READ THE SAME TEXTBOOK.”

 Cracks, Bleeding and Scabs are Not Normal